AaronHughes424/CarsMVCTigerBay/README.md

 # Tasks

-- Consume the existing endpoint to show the list of cars.
+- Create a page within the Web App.
+Using the API, display a list of cars on this page.
-- Allow a new car to be added to this list.
+- Extend the API so that cars can be added to the list.
+- Create an 'Add Car' page within the Web App which should use the API call you have created.